Skip to content

 Address: 4 Foskett Close, Rushden, NN10 6PR

-Rushden Fire Station is a variable crewed station which means it is manned Monday to Friday from 7.30am to 6pm.
+Rushden Fire station is a variable station which means it is crewed Monday to Friday from 7:30am to 6pm.
 Outside of these hours it operates as an on-call station, providing cover 24 hours a day, seven days a week.

 Rushden Fire Station covers Rushden, Higham Ferrers, Irthlingborough, Irchester and surrounding areas.
 Rushden is the fifth largest town in the county and the southern limits of the town border with Bedfordshire.
 The station serves a population of more than 35,000 people based on statistics of Rushden and Higham Ferrers (2011 census).